rubygems/guides/setting-up-multifactor-authentication.md

 add rubygems back to the authenticator app.

 Note: The Google Authenticator app only allows an MFA account to be installed on one device and there is no backup or cloud sync of the data.
-So if you loose or upgrade your phone, you'll have to re-setup MFA on the new phone.
-On the other hand, Authy app allows you to use multiple devices and backs up/syncs the data in the cloud across devices.
+So if you lose or upgrade your phone, you'll have to set up MFA again on the new phone.
+On the other hand, the Authy and Authenticator Plus apps allow you to use multiple devices by providing cloud backups and cross-device sync capabilities.